Open 7 days

 Hygiene:

-Before beginning any of the process of setting up an aquarium it is essential to wash hands and rid them of all chemicals and oils that accumulate throughout the day.
+Before beginning the process of setting up an aquarium, it is essential to wash hands and rid them of all chemicals and oils that accumulate throughout the day.

 Tank Preparation: